Dozens Of Vintage Vehicles Parade Through The City This Saturday

 One of the carts from 2021.
 Image: The Worshipful Company of Carmen

-Even today, all vehicles passing through Guildhall Arch still pay five shillings to the City of London as a way to honour the tradition.
-A red hot iron brand is still used in the ceremony today, although don't worry, it's pressed on a block of wood attached to the vehicle, rather than the chassis itself.
+Even today, all vehicles passing through Guildhall Arch still pay 'five shillings' (25p) to the City of London, in honour of the tradition.
+A red hot iron brand is used as part of the ceremony, although it's pressed onto a block of wood attached to the vehicle, rather than the chassis itself.

 A bicycle getting marked at the Cart Marking Ceremony.